-Warsaw in 3 Days for Families - Hands-on exploration at Copernicus Science Centre
+Warsaw in 3 Days - Hands-on exploration at Copernicus Science Centre

-Warsaw in 3 Days for Families - Hands-on exploration at Copernicus Science Centre
+Warsaw in 3 Days - Hands-on exploration at Copernicus Science Centre

 A practical, kid-focused 3-day plan for families visiting Warsaw in summer (June).
 Short transfers, stroller-friendly routes, interactive museums, playground time, and calm meal stops with allergy-aware options.
 Ages noted where relevant; schedule includes buffers for naps, snacks and bathroom breaks.